mattviolet/holobot/README.md

 This will send a POST request with the contents: {"text" : "roast Violet"} to port 5000 which should trigger holobot if everything else is set up correctly.

+You might run into some errors while getting things set up.
+Google the errors, most are probably something you can solve with pip.